Nicktz/Texevier/Readme.md

 This package helps a user set up an Elsevier template for writing academic journal reports in Rmarkdown.
 The setup requires very few lines of code and will get you up and running in *a few seconds* (provided you have all the relevent dependencies installed - see below), with a fully working and good-to-go template.

-Using Texevier you can simply start writing your paper / thesis / phd in R after running five lines of code.
+Using Texevier you can simply start writing your paper / thesis / phd in R, with a template guiding you through the most important aspects you will encounter in your writing.
 Your template will look as follows:

 ![Screenshot](inst/ScreenShot/ScreenShot.PNG)